ekaterinailin/AltaiPony/paper.md

 `FlareLightCurve.detrend()` also allows users to add their own custom de-trending functions.

-After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above the detection threshold in the residual light curve using an adjustable iterative sigma-clipping procedure to identify candidate events [@davenport2016].
+After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times, amplitudes, durations, and relative energies of all flares above a defined noise threshold in the residual light curve using an adjustable iterative sigma-clipping procedure to identify candidate events as series of positive outliers [@davenport2016].

 Usually, the measured flare amplitudes and durations differ systematically from their intrinsic properties due to the astrophysical and instrumental characteristics of the light curves in which they were found.